 That being said, we should still remain optimistic on the issue.
-The Ripped Bodice project has already opened the doors, and has provided us with the necessary stats to gauge whether there is actually any progress.
+The Ripped Bodice project has already opened the doors and has provided us with the necessary stats to gauge whether there is actually any progress.
 So it is up to us to keep the fight going.
 We should continue to demand positive change from publishing houses and other organizations in the publishing industry.

-Although a good number of people have shown their support for publishing houses to be more racially diverse, it seems that there is still a lot room for improvement on that matter.
-So let’s all make a concerted effort, and try to make a visible change on how the publishing industry tackles the issue.
+Although a good number of people have shown their support for publishing houses to be more racially diverse, it seems that there is still a lot of room for improvement on that matter.
+So let’s all make a concerted effort, and try to make a visible change in how the publishing industry tackles the issue.

 Powered by Experts, Published by You.
 Reach 40,000+ Retailers & Libraries Around the World.
 Concierge Service.
 Tailored Packages.
 BBB Accredited Business.
 100% Royalty Program.